drbitboy/nat/README.md

 + sees [A':B'] as the source address;
 + and embeds source=[C:D] and destination=[A':B'] embedded in its response packet

+So the public host has no idea the address was changed, and "believes" it is carrying on a dialog with the NAT gateway, while in reality the NAT gateway is acting as a proxy for the original host on the private LAN.

-Since [A':B'] is a public destination, that packet is delivered as far as the NAT gateway, which
+Since destination [A':B'] is the public interface of the NAT gateway, that packet is delivered as far as the NAT gateway, which then
 + checks the source [C:D] and destination [A':B'] against the table,
-+ finds the cached entry
++ finds the cached entry,
-+ replaces [A':B'] with [A:B]
++ replaces [A':B'] with [A:B],
 + and delivers the packet to the original host on the private LAN.

-+ the NAT gateway k
+The original host sees the original [A:B,C:D] pair and treats it as if all hosts were bi-directionally accessible.

 ## Caveats II